The sciatic nerve is the confluence of nerve roots from the lower back. The sciatic nerve extends from the buttocks down each leg.

-- Loss of feeling in the affected leg
+- Loss of feeling in the affected leg.

-- Weakness in the affected leg
+- Weakness in the affected leg.

-- Loss of bowel or bladder function
+- Loss of bowel or bladder control.

-- Use good body mechanics.
-If you stand for long periods, rest one foot on a stool or small box from time to time.
-When you lift something heavy, let your lower extremities do the work.
-Move straight up and down.
-Keep your back straight and bend only at the knees.
+- Use your body correctly.
+When standing for long periods, rest one foot on a stool or small box from time to time.
+When lifting something heavy, let your legs do the work.
 Hold the load close to your body.
-Avoid lifting and twisting simultaneously.
-Find a lifting partner if the object is heavy or awkward.
+Don't lift and twist at the same time.
+Find someone to help lift heavy or awkward things.